blackswan000/GaCD_course_project/CodeBook.md

 fBodyBodyGyroMag.std..
 fBodyBodyGyroJerkMag.std..

-2.Description of each variable:
+###2.Description of each variable and the data:

 * `subject`: a group of 30 volunteers within an age bracket of 19-48 years.
+The data are values between 1 and 30.
-* `activity`: Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+* `activity`: Each person performed six activities of values : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
 * The other variables are the average of each variable for each activity and each subject.
+The data are processed sensor signals.